nhoizey/nicolas-hoizey.com/src/notes/2022/11/18/1/index.md

 https://twitter.com/nhoizey/status/7775411

-I don’t know if Twitter will still be there in a few weeks, months, or if I’ll keep using it even if it lasts!
+I don’t know if Twitter will still exist in a while, or if I'll continue to use it given how it changes.

 But I’ve been on Mastodon for a few years now, and it’s great.
 Find me at https://mamot.fr/@nhoizey